tersesystems/blindsight/docs/src/main/paradox/usage/dsl.md

-# Structured Logging
+# Structured DSL

 Structured logging is the basis for logging rich events.
-Blindsight provides support for structured logging through @scaladoc[ToMarker](com.tersesystems.blindsight.ToMarker) and @scaladoc[ToArgument](com.tersesystems.blindsight.ToArgument) type classes, and also supports an internal DSL that produces "structured objects" for ad-hoc structured representation.
+Blindsight comes with an internal DSL which lets you work with Scala types intuitively while ensuring that you cannot produce an invalid structure.
+Internally, the DSL is rendered using @scaladoc[MarkersResolver](com.tersesystems.blindsight.MarkersResolver) and @scaladoc[ArgumentResolver](com.tersesystems.blindsight.ArgumentResolver) to [Markers and StructuredArguments](https://github.com/logstash/logstash-logback-encoder#event-specific-custom-fields), using the ServiceLoader pattern.
+This approach produces ideomatic structured output for both line oriented encoders and JSON encoders.

 The default implementation is provided with `blindsight-logstash` module, through @scaladoc[LogstashArgumentResolver](com.tersesystems.blindsight.logstash.LogstashArgumentResolver) and @scaladoc[LogstashMarkersResolver](com.tersesystems.blindsight.logstash.LogstashMarkersResolver).
 You must configure a JSON encoder to render JSON output.
 See [Terse Logback](https://tersesystems.github.io/terse-logback/) and the [Terse Logback Showcase](https://github.com/tersesystems/terse-logback-showcase) for examples of how to configure logstash-logback-encoder for JSON.

-## DSL

-Blindsight comes with an internal DSL which lets you work with Scala types intuitively while ensuring that you cannot produce an invalid structure.
-Internally, the DSL is rendered using @scaladoc[MarkersResolver](com.tersesystems.blindsight.MarkersResolver) and @scaladoc[ArgumentResolver](com.tersesystems.blindsight.ArgumentResolver) to [Markers and StructuredArguments](https://github.com/logstash/logstash-logback-encoder#event-specific-custom-fields), using the ServiceLoader pattern.
-This approach produces ideomatic structured output for both line oriented encoders and JSON encoders.

 @@@ note